artainmo/DevOps/cloud/README.md

 When buying a product on Amazon, personalized recommendations appear afterwards for the next product you may want to buy.
 Amazon Personalize is a managed service using ML to produce real-time personalized recommendations.<br>
 Personalize can take data from S3 and the Personalize API for real-time data.

 Amazon Textract automatically extracts text, handwriting, and data from any scanned document using ML.
-You can even extract data even from forms and tables.
+You can even extract data from forms and tables.

 Amazon Bedrock is a service that doesn't need to be known for the exam.
 It allows building generative AI applications using foundational models like Claude from anthropic, Lama from Meta.<br>
 Other ML services exist who are not covered in this course.